-Assessment: Year 12 Course Only External Examination Internal Assessment Weighting Weighting Students studying English Studies may elect to TBA Knowledge and understanding of 50 undertake an optional Year 12 examination.
-The course content examination mark will be used by the Universities Admissions Centre (UAC) to Skills in complex analysis, contribute to the student's Australian Tertiary sustained composition and 50 Admission Rank (ATAR).
-Students who do not sit independent for the English Studies HSC examination are not investigation eligible for the calculation of an ATAR.
-100
+External Examination Weighting Internal Assessment Weighting Students studying English Studies may elect to undertake an optional Year 12 examination.
+The examination mark will be used by the Universities Admissions Centre (UAC) to contribute to the student's Australian Tertiary Admission Rank (ATAR).
+Students who do not sit for the English Studies HSC examination are not eligible for the calculation of an ATAR.
+TBA Knowledge and understanding of course content Skills in complex analysis, sustained composition and independent investigation 50 50 100